Brand Logo

 Advanced Tips for TikTok AI Music

 Layer AI music with natural audio.
 Some of the best TikTok videos combine background music with environmental sound, like the sound of cooking, footsteps, or ambient room noise.
 Generate your AI track at a lower energy level and mix it with the natural audio from your video for a more immersive feel.
+In your prompt, include the phrase 'minimal and sparse, leaving space for natural sound.'
+This creates a track with intentional gaps and low-frequency emphasis that blends naturally with environmental audio instead of competing with it.

 Create signature intros.
 Generate a short two to three second musical sting that you use at the beginning of every video.
 This builds instant recognition.
 When followers hear that sound, they know it is your content before they even see the visuals.